List of 101 Dalmatian Street characters: Prunella

 Prunella (voiced by Bethan Wright) is a tan pug who wears a black collar with a pink flower on it.
 She is one of Clarissa's sidekicks and close friends.

 Constantin

 Constantin (voiced by Rufus Jones) is a cat that lives next door to the Dalmatians.
 He teaches yoga and is Deepak's mentor.

 Hansel

 Hansel (voiced by Rasmus Hardiker) is a handsome Polish-accented Siberian Husky who is Dolly's love interest.
 He loves poems and yoga.

 Roxy

 Roxy (voiced by Akiya Henry) is a large Rottweiler who is Dolly's best friend.
 Despite her intimidating size, she is actually very kind.
 She has a crush on Dylan, but Dylan rejects her.

 Arabella

 Arabella (voiced by Aimee-Ffion Edwards) is a Lhasa Apso and one of Clarissa's sidekicks and close friends.

 Snowball

 Snowball (voiced by Daniela Denby-Ashe) is a Pomeranian that is a friend of Dolly and Roxy.
-She speaks with a Slavic accent (in the short Disco Pups, she used the word nie; in Polish and Slovakian this means no).
+She speaks with a Slavic accent (in the short Disco Pups, she used the word nie; in Polish and Slovak this means 'no').